Analysis | Putin, Poison and the Importance of Alexey Navalny: QuickTake

 9. What does this mean for Putin?

-While Navalny’s return to Moscow could exacerbate tensions between Putin and incoming U.S. President Joe Biden, Russia’s relationship with Washington is already at a post-Cold War nadir, meaning Biden’s leverage is limited.
-More relevant could be domestic and former Soviet politics.
-Last year saw protests in Russia’s Far East about the arrest of a populist governor there who polled better than Putin, while a mass movement in Belarus has rocked ally Alexander Lukashenko’s 26-year presidential rule.
+Navalny’s arrest could exacerbate tensions between Putin and Biden.
+But Russia’s relationship with Washington is already at a post-Cold War nadir, meaning Biden’s leverage is limited.
+More relevant could be domestic politics and in former Soviet states.
+Last year saw protests in Russia’s Far East about the arrest of a populist governor there who polled better than Putin, while a mass movement in Belarus to the west has rocked ally Alexander Lukashenko’s 26-year presidential rule.
 Putin himself has spent 20 years developing an image of someone who controls even the smallest details of the state apparatus.
 Analysts say a failure to come down hard on Navalny could be a sign of weakness.

 10. Does the opposition have other leaders?